Château Soucherie - Cabernet d'Anjou Rosé 2013

 RVF

-This rosé is typical of Cabernet from the Loire Valley: red fruits (strawberries, raspberries…), blue flowers (iris, violet), and a hint of eucalyptus that adds a touch of freshness.
-A smooth, rich wine on the palate, with a rich balance of alcohol and sweetness, and a distinct, refreshing acidity… A true everyday rosé!
+This rosé is very characteristic of Cabernet from the Loire Valley: red fruits (strawberries, raspberries…), blue flowers (iris, violet), and a hint of eucalyptus that adds a touch of freshness.
+A smooth and rich wine on the palate, with a rich balance of alcohol and sweetness, and a noticeable, refreshing acidity… A true everyday rosé!

 Buy Soucherie wines at the best prices in a private sale!